 The sun shines equally over all, except those who hide in caves, hearts caved in.
-And me… only a thin fiber of light upon my face.
+And me… only a thin fibre of light upon my face.

 Looking up, all alone, hand in hand, hair long and wet, face built upon the quiet, silently staring through cloud and moonlight, into the abyss.